ALamm/MEAN-Stack-Local-and-Social-Auth/README.md

-# Title
+# MEAN Stack - Passport Local and Social Authentication
-MEAN stack template that incorporates passport local and social authentication
+- MEAN stack template that incorporates passport local and social authentication
 - Context sensitive menu (logged in vs not)
 - Settings page for collecting additional invformation from user